Charles R. Knight: Legacy

 Knight has been hailed as "one of the great popularizers of the prehistoric past", and as having influenced generations of museum-goers.
 Examples of Knight's work frequently appeared in dinosaur books published in the US during the first half of the twentieth century and countless other artists and illustrators borrowed heavily from Knight's conceptions of dinosaurs and other prehistoric animals.
 More recent works also include examples of Knight's paintings; for example, Stephen Jay Gould used one of Knight's paintings for the cover of his 1991 book Bully for Brontosaurus and another in his 1996 book Dinosaur in a Haystack.
-Though many other paleoartists have equaled Knight (perhaps Zdeněk Burian) Knight's paintings still remain very popular among dinosaur and paleontology enthusiasts.
+Though other paleoartists have equaled Knight, including Zdeněk Burian, Knight's paintings still remain very popular among dinosaur and paleontology enthusiasts.
 A commemorative edition of Knight's 1946 book Life Through the Ages ISBN 0-253-33928-6 was recently published by Indiana University Press, and a 2007 calendar ISBN 0-7649-3622-0 of Knight's paintings is also currently available.
 Additionally, fantasy artist William Stout has compiled a series of Charles Knight Sketchbooks, which contain many rare and previously unpublished drawings and studies by Knight.